strongloop-archive/strong-gateway-demo/notes-app-gateway/README.md

 ##Run

-You can run any step of the tutorial by running it's corresponding *configure-step* script from the app root.
+You can run any step of the tutorial by executing it's corresponding *configure-step* script from the app root.
 For example, to run step 1:

 ```